Creating an Entrepreneurial Culture

 The program, aimed at the 16 to 30 age bracket, consists of an ideas framework that helps participants, first get an idea, second validate it, third develop it and the last stage, test it in a real world environment.
 A two-day Intel Ideation workshop provides participants with ideation and innovation skills training.

 Intel also offers a self-paced course for young and high potential entrepreneurs called Entrepreneurship Basics.
 For course materials, contact Intel Higher Ed Customer Support.
 Include your name, email address and university name.

 Providing Entrepreneurial Resources

-Entrepreneurism is a subject that is not always taught in-depth at universities nor understood by policy makers.
+Entrepreneurism is not always taught in-depth at universities nor understood by policy makers.
 So Intel has collaborated with UC Berkeley’s Haas School of Business and other affiliates to develop curriculum.
-To enable professors to better teach entrepreneurism, workshops are available.
-And to provide government officials and policy makers the background they need, there is a week-long symposium.
-Here are the specifics:
+For more information on curriculum resources, contact Intel Higher Ed Customer Support.

 Many of the students who participate in our entrepreneurship programs and contests go on to launch successful businesses based upon the technologies or products they’ve invented.
 The entrepreneurial concepts they’ve learned enable them to go on to become innovative leaders in their countries.